Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Background

-While these advances in LLMs are very real and truly exciting, and give hope for many new deployed generative language applications, LLMs have also ``sucked the air out of the room.''
+While these advances in LLMs are very real and truly exciting, and give hope for many new generative language applications, LLMs have also ``sucked the air out of the room.''
 A recent funding call from DARPA has completely replaced the term NLP with LLM: in their listing of experts sought for the program, we see the fields of ``Computer Vision'' and ``Machine Learning'' listed alongside ``Large Language Models'' (but not ``Natural Language Processing'').\footnote{\url{https://apply.knowinnovation.com/darpaaiforward/}} Replacing NLP with LLMs is problematic for two main reasons.
-First, the space of language insights, methods, and broad applications in NLP is much more vast than what can be accomplished by simply predicting the next word.
+First, the space of language insights, methods, and broad applications in NLP is much vaster than what can be accomplished by simply predicting the next word.
 Second, even if not technologically new, LLMs still represent an exclusionary space because of the amount of data and computation required to train.

-This public discourse that often reduces the entire field of NLP to the much smaller space of LLMs is not surprisingly leading to a dilemma for those who have dedicated their careers to advancing research in this field, and especially for junior PhD students who have only recently embarked on the path of becoming NLP researchers. ``\textit{\textbf{What should I work on?}}'' is a question we hear now much more often than before, often as a reaction to the misleading thought that ``it’s been all solved.''
+This public discourse that often reduces the entire field of NLP to the much smaller space of LLMs is not surprisingly leading to a dilemma for those who have dedicated their careers to advancing NLP research, and especially for junior PhD students who have only recently embarked on the path of becoming NLP researchers. ``\textit{\textbf{What should I work on?}}'' is a question we hear now much more often than before, often as a reaction to the misleading thought that ``it’s been all solved.''

 The reality is that there is much more to NLP than just LLMs.
-This document is a compilation of ideas from PhD students, building upon their initial expertise and existing interests and brainstorming around the question: ``What are rich areas of exploration in the field of NLP that could lead to a PhD thesis and cover a space that is not within the purview of LLMs.''
+This paper aims to answer the question: ``What are rich areas of exploration in the field of NLP that could lead to a PhD thesis and cover a space that is not within the purview of LLMs.''
 Spoiler alert: there are many such research areas!